telerik/kendo-ui-core/docs/controls/data-management/treelist/how-to/show-tooltip.md

 ---
-title: Show Extra Information in Tooltip
+title: Show List Entry Details in Tooltip
 page_title: Show Extra Information in Tooltip | Kendo UI TreeList
 description: "Learn how to show additional information about a Kendo UI TreeList entry by using the Kendo UI Tooltip widget."
 slug: howto_showtooltip_treelist